zeroXten/ulg/README.md

 * `..` - dotted
 * `== label ==` - edge label
 * `== label|red ==` - label is red

+At least two arrow characters are required.
+If using a label, at least one character must be on either side of the label.

 Arrow Head
 ----------